Orphans and Vulnerable children in Uganda.

 – Ignorance: Some parents are illiterate and sign off their parental rights to orphanages without knowing the implication of this action.

-– Diseases: Parents may have illness like HIV/AIDS and are unable to provide proper care to their children.
+– Diseases: Parents may have illnesses like HIV/AIDS and are unable to provide proper care to their children.

 Question: What are Kazira Projects?